pkedy/golang-dapr/README.md

 In a third terminal you can publish the 3 product event types.
 The contents of each message are located in the `messages` directory.

-Send a Widget
+Send a Widget: This will save in the PostgreSQL database.

 ```shell
 make send-widget
 ```

-This will save in the PostgreSQL database.
+Send a Gadget: This will save in the Redis state store.

-Send a Gadget

 ```shell
 make send-gadget
 ```

-This will save in the Redis state store.

-Send a Thingamajig
+Send a Thingamajig: This will invoke the Products service using Dapr for service discovery and mTLS authentication.

 ```shell
 make send-thingamajig
 ```

-This will invoke the Products service using Dapr for service discovery and mTLS authentication.

 That's it!